gradle/gradle/design-docs/tooling-api-build-progress.md

 and is not seen as a project.
 It should however be easier to implement than the next items.
 - events should be received live, while the build is running, and not as a batch when the build is over

+Listening to test events in `buildSrc` requires a way to get access to the `GradleInternal` instance of the project generated to compile the build classpath.
+This `GradleInternal` instance uses its own `ListenerManager`, so when the test progress listener is added (in `BuildModelActionRunner`), the listener manager is not the one of `buildSrc`.

 ### Listening to tests executed from a GradleBuild

 A Gradle build may include a `GradleBuild` task which will itself execute tests.
 It should be possible